GlennPatrickMurphy/BlackjackRobot/README.md

 ```

 When testing with the JetsonTX2 Camera, issues arose due to the shadows on the playing surface.
-The testing apparatus was moved multiple times, for video of the testing, and the introduced shadows on the image seemed to affect the model’s classification.
+The testing apparatus was moved multiple times (for the demo videos) and the introduced shadows.
+These shadows on the cameara image seemed to affect the model’s classification.

 ## Conclusion

-Adding a detectnet would be useful for multiple classifications of cards.
-Adding a card counting algorithm, to make a robot that wins more games is important for Vegas.
-The next iteration will not look to measure the machine based on the accuracy of its classification but on the percentage of wins vs losses in a game of Blackjack.
-My fingerless Uncle is looking forward to the next iteration of this robot.
+Adding a detectnet would be useful for parallel classifications of cards.
+Adding a card counting algorithm, to make a robot that wins more games, is important for Vegas.
+The next iteration will not look to measure the machine based on the accuracy of its classification, but on the percentage of wins vs losses in a game of Blackjack.
+My fingerless Uncle is looking forward to the next iteration of this robot, he has a lot riding on this.

 ## Sources